Separation Anxiety in Dogs & Dog Owners in 2022

 Nowadays, as we are slowly emerging from the impacts of the pandemic and getting back to our everyday lives, we have to leave our beloved pets at home while going back to work.
 At this time, It is a fair thing to experience separation anxiety, and not only us but our pet feels the same.

 Signs of separation anxiety in dogs

-We can understand our behaviour and how we feel, but since dogs cannot speak, it is hard to find how they cope with your separation.
+We can understand our behavior and how we feel, but since dogs cannot speak, it is hard to find how they cope with your separation.
 There are some symptoms that your dog can show while suffering from anxiety.
-Some of them are as follow:
+Some of them are as follows:

 Unnecessary barking and crying: